For whatever it's worth: my advice on job hunting in tech

 Invest in your setup

-Consider this less essential than other items, but: if you’re interviewing via video call, like it or not, people’s impression of you will be partly shaped by your video and audio.
+Consider this less essential than other items, but: if you’re interviewing via video call, like it or not, people’s impression of you will be partially shaped by your video and audio.

 Record yourself beforehand, to see how you look and sound in the video.
 Move your computer to a place with good lighting, if you can.

 If you have good lighting, and headphones or earbuds with a decent mic, that’s probably good enough (assuming your environment isn’t too noisy).
-Good lighting makes up for a bad camera better than a good camera makes up for bad lighting.
-So get a decent webcam if you’re able; even a relatively cheap one will probably be better than whatever’s built in to your machine.
-But if not, fall back to good lighting (and, of course, a clean lens).
-Consider an external mic if you think you need it and can afford it, but consider it more of a luxury than a necessity.
+Good lighting makes up for a bad camera better than a good camera makes up for bad lighting, but even an affordable webcam will probably be better than the one built into your machine.
+(Either way: make sure the lens is clean.)

-Spend some time on your background, too.
+Spend some time on the space in your background, too.
 It’s part of the impression you make.
-If your resume says you’re organized and pay attention to details, a messy room will undermine you.
+If your resume says you’re organized and detail-oriented, a messy room will undermine you.
 Work on your background like it’s part of your resume.
 (Tip: you can even put interesting personal items back there to help yourself stand out a little bit, and give you some good conversation pieces.)

 Follow up and connect after interviews

 After any interviews you have, take a moment to follow up with the people you spoke with.
 Shoot them a quick email or LinkedIn message thanking them for their time and insight.
 (You did ask questions, right?)
-If you can do so without forcing it, find a way to work in your enthusiasm for the role and continuing in the process.
+If it doesn’t feel forced, find a way to work in your enthusiasm for the role and continuing in the process.
 Do this as soon afterward as possible, without making it so fast it’s creepy.

 I’ve interviewed dozens of candidates in my career.
 Every one of them who sent thoughtful follow-up notes got bonus points in my book.